Α-Endorphin: Relation to beta- and gamma-endorphin

 Endorphins are generally known as neurotransmitters that are released when the body goes into pain.
 The three endorphins that play a role in this response are α-endorphin, β-endorphin (beta-endorphin), and γ-endorphin (gamma-endorphin) which are all derived from the same polypeptide known as pro-opiomelanocortin.
 Although all play roles as neurotransmitters, the specific effects of all three differ.
 The most studied endorphin of the three is β-endorphin. α-Endorphins are known to contain one less amino acid than γ-endorphins, differing by a single leucine amino acid at the terminal end.
 Although this may seem minor, It allows them to have vastly different effects.
 Studies found that γ-endorphins and α-endorphins have opposite effects which allow them to help maintain a level of homeostasis within the brain and behavior of animals.
 All of the specific effects on the body of α-endorphins are not yet fully studied nor fully understood by the science community.
-However, some studies suggest that these endorphins behave similarly to amphetamines.
-Similarly, other studies agree that Alpha-endorphins effects are similar to psychostimulant drugs.
+However, some studies suggest that these endorphins behave similarly to psychostimulant drug.

 Ranking based length, α-endorphins are the shortest with 16 amino acid residues.
 Meanwhile, the β-endorphin has the longest chain which begins with the same 16 amino acids as α-Endorphins: Tyr-Gly-Gly-Phe-Met-Thr-Ser-Glu-Lys-Ser-Gln-Thr-Pro-Leu-Val-Thr.
 The same sequence is also present in γ-endorphin.
 The beginning Tyr-Gly-Gly-Phe-Met chain is also known as the N-terminal pentapeptide opioid sequence.
 With such configuration, endorphins act as agonists to opioid receptors in the brain.